PALNI/wmsinventory-lcsort/readme.md

 After testing when ready to move to production, be sure to modify ftp.py to comment out each of the testing lines and uncomment the associated production line.

 Search for #testing and #production in the file - there are three sections that need to be changed.

+##Additional Fields / Withdrawn Items

+The Butler branch of this code includes withdrawn items in output and the addition of the following fields:
+* Holding Location
+* Textual Holdings (Description)
+* Material Format
+* Last Issued Date
+* Item Deletion Date